-EMERGING MARKETS-Latam FX up on prospect of Democrat senate; Oil exporters lead gains
+EMERGING MARKETS-Latam FX up on prospect of Democrat senate; oil exporters lead gains

 Argentina peso (interbank) ARS=RASL

-(Reporting by Ambar Warrick in Bengaluru; Additional reporting by Sruthi Shankar and Tom Arnold)
+(Reporting by Ambar Warrick and Shreyashi Sanyal in Bengaluru; Additional reporting by Sruthi Shankar and Tom Arnold; Editing by Jan Harvey)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.